 History of Seiko

-Seiko began as a jewelry shop in Tokyo, Japan and first opened its doors in 1881.
+Seiko began as a jewelry shop in Tokyo, Japan in 1881.
 It took at least ten years until Seiko first dipped their toes into the watchmaking industry with their Seikosha clocks.
 It wasn’t until 1924 when Seiko developed their wristwatches though.

 Seiko once again changed the game with another revolutionary watch technology that they introduced in 1977, the solar power watch technology.
 This new tech pretty much gave Seiko’s line of watches indefinite operation time.

-1999 once again showcased Seiko’s focus on delivering revolutionary technology when they unveiled their patented Spring Drive movement.
+In 1999 Seiko showcased their patented Spring Drive movement.
 This new technology was designed explicitly for astronauts as it is constructed to withstand space travel while retaining its precision in time-keeping.

 History of Orient Watch Company

-Orient is another well-known and respected Japanese watch company.
-Founded in 1901 by Shogoro Yoshida, Orient began as a wholesale shop that specializes in time-keepers.
-Orient was then known as the Yoshida Watch Shop and sold imported pocket watches.
+Orient is another respected affordable Japanese watch company.
+Founded in 1901 by Shogoro Yoshida, Orient began as a wholesale shop specializing in time-keepers, and Orient was then known as the Yoshida Watch Shop and sold imported pocket watches.

 Yoshida then expanded its repertoire by including wristwatches in its products in 1912.
-The Yoshida Watch Shop was then re-christened as the Toyo Tokein Manufacturing and started their in-house development of table clocks and gauges.
-It was not until 1934 when the company began manufacturing wristwatches of their own.
+The Yoshida Watch Shop was then re-christened as the Toyo Tokein Manufacturing and started in-house table clocks and gauges.
+It was not until 1934 that the company began manufacturing its wristwatches.

-Orient then began their steady climb back as one of the world’s premier watchmakers.
-The company showed steady growth in the following decades.
-Orient has also found its niche as one of the most trusted diver watch manufacturers in the market.
+Orient then began its steady climb back as one of the world’s premier watchmakers.
+The company showed continued growth in the following decades, and Orient has also found its niche as one of the most trusted diver watch manufacturers in the market.

 In 2001, Orient became a subsidiary of the Seiko Watch Group.
-In 2009, Orient was absorbed by Seiko but still managed to retain its unique brand quality.
+In 2009, Seiko absorbed Orient but still managed to retain its unique brand quality.
 To this day, Orient has proven itself to be one of the top watchmakers of diver timepieces.

-Japanese watches are known for their craftsmanship.
+Japanese watches are known for their craftsmanship, accuracy, and precision.
 This holds true with Seiko and Orient watches.
-We will be taking a look at some of their best products to see which one is the superior brand.
+We will be looking at some of their best products to see which one is the superior brand.

 Seiko Chronograph Stainless Steel Dive Watch – SSC015P1

 The Seiko Chronograph Dive Watch is the perfect companion for divers who prefer a highly detailed watch to accompany them during water activities.
-The SSC015P1 features a 43mm stainless steel case with unidirectional bezel.
-The crown features a red stripe which is an excellent complement to the black dial.
+The watch features a 43mm stainless steel case with a unidirectional bezel.
+The crown features a red stripe, an excellent complement to the black dial.
 Also, since this is a chronograph, it comes with three sub-dials.

-This Seiko dive watch utilizes Quartz movement with its analog display.
+This Seiko dive watch utilizes Japanese quartz movement with its analog display.
 Securing the watch is also quite simple thanks to its push-button clasp with buckle design.
-The fasteners are also extremely secure and significantly reduces the risk of it slipping off.

-Of course, this dive watch also comes with impressive water resistance for up to 660-feet.
-This makes it a perfect option for most water activities but is not recommended for any deep scuba diving activities.
+Of course, this dive watch also comes with impressive water resistance for up to 660-feet (200m), giving it the level you’d expect for a profession-level dive watch.

 Orient Mako II Dive Watch

-The Orient Mako II is among Orient’s flagship models when it comes to their dive watches.
+The Orient Mako II is among Orient’s flagship dive watch models.
 The watch itself is pretty basic and focuses more on delivering the functionality one would expect from this type of watch.
 It is also reasonably priced, which is the reason why this Japanese dive watch is quite sought after.

 The Mako II is relatively sleeker compared to Seiko as mentioned above with a 41mm in diameter case.
 The case comes with a 120-click unidirectional bezel.
 The Mako II also uses their patented Cal.
 F6922 movement technology.

 As for features, the Mako II comes with hand winds, hacks, and improved luminosity in low-light environments.
-In regards to the dial, the Mako II only displays the 6, 9 and 12, which helps reduce the clutter appearance.
+Regarding the dial, the Mako II only displays the 6, 9 and 12, which helps reduce the clutter appearance.

 In regards to its water resistance, the Mako II can withstand around 660-feet and is suitable for most water activities except for scuba diving.
 Overall, the Orient Mako II is an excellent choice for those looking for a mid-range dive watch.
 The larger 44mm Orient Men’s ‘Mako XL’ made our list of best dive watches under $500 (spoiler– other Orient and Seiko models also made the list)

-Best Dive Watch – Both Seiko and Orient provide some top-quality dive watches, but the nod will need to be given to Seiko.
+Dive Watches – Both Seiko and Orient provide some top-quality dive watches, but the nod will need to be given to Seiko.
 Orient specializes in mid-range watches, and their dive watches are certainly one of the best in this category.
-However, Seiko offers a more expansive selection of dive watches that cover every single facet needed.
+However, Seiko offers a more expansive selection of dive watches covering every facet needed.